 3. Icy Blues

 Sometimes it feels like there’s no relief from the red, irritated eyes that come with allergies.
 Fortunately, using some non-prescription eye drops that have been stored in the fridge can soothe your eyes with some nice, cooling and hydrating action.
 You can also hold a rag soaked in ice-cold water over your eyes to help soothe itchiness and irritation.
-For more severe cases your optometrist can also prescribe allergy eye drops to help you through the season.
+For more severe order tramadol over the phone cases your optometrist can also prescribe allergy eye drops to help you through the season.

 4. Wash Up